SilbigerLab/Protocols/Physiological_Parameter_Protocols/Protocols/AFDW_SOP.md

     1. Obtain aluminum weigh pans to be used in AFDW determination
     1. Label each pan with an ID number.
 May use a spatula to scrape a # into bottom of pan, or use pencil.
 Marker WILL burn off!
-    1. After labeling, burn in the muffle furnace at 450°C for 4-6 h (some papers use 500°C for 4 or 6).
+    1. After labeling, stack the trays and note/draw diagram of how they are placed in the furnance in case labels burn off.
+Place in the muffle furnace at 450°C for 4-6 h (some papers use 500°C for 4 or 6).
     1. After 4-6 h, reduce temperature to ~ 100°C before transfering items by opening up the furnance vent and powering down the system.
 You can also periodically open the door to teh furnance if needed.
 This will take ~ 1 h.
     1. After a cooldown period, remove from the muffle furnace using metal tongs and place in directly in a glass desiccator and transport to the scale room.
 	** Take care after this point that pans are not touched without gloves on, and that pans are ALWAYS sat on burned